klahnakoski/mo-deploy/docs/library-versioning.md

 <img src="library-versioning-one-project.png" style="width:226px">

-the library code does not change - once you have your project tests passing, you do not want you code changing You can fix the library code in your project, reducing your debug cycle,  staying focused on your project,

 ## Solution: Two version control systems

 Your projects are managed with one vcs, and your libraries are synched with another vcs.
 In this document we will assume Git and Subversion respectively.
 Each has particular properties that are well suited to managing libraries in the manner

 You can use this technique on all your vendor libraries.
-It helps especially when your vendor code lacks comprehensive tests: Each project that uses you vendor library effectively acts as a test suite.
+It helps especially when your vendor code lacks comprehensive tests: Each project that uses your vendor library effectively acts as a test suite.

 ## Overview